mandres2/liri-node-app/README.md

 ### What are these Commands?
 <br>
 1.spotify-this-song: Searches the Spotify API Database and will pull out the title of the request track, artist, and album.
+Default is: 'The Sign,' by Ace of Base.
 <br>
-1. movie-this: Utilizing the
+1. movie-this: Utilizing the 'request' npm the application will search the OMDb Database and retrieve the target movie, the user selected.
+If no movie is selected, the application automatically defaults to pulling out the movie: 'Mr. Nobody.'
 <br>
 3. concert-this:
 <br>